-Non-owner insurance is a type of policy that provides liability coverage to people who don’t own a car.
+A Non-owner policy provides liability auto insurance to people who don’t own a car.
 Or if they do, they don’t drive it all the time.
-Non-owner won’t cover injuries or damages to your vehicle in an accident, though.
-It only covers bodily injury and property damage to other drivers and their vehicles.
-So, if you’re driving someone else’s vehicle, you’ll have coverage with non-owner insurance.
+It won’t cover injuries or damages to your vehicle in an accident, though.
+It only pays for bodily injury and property damage to other drivers and their vehicles.
+So, if you’re driving someone else’s car, you’re covered.

-This article will cover the essentials of non-owner auto insurance, including:
+This article will cover the essentials of a non-owners insurance policy, including:

 - What it does and doesn’t cover